slowingwand28/slowingwand28/README.md

 - Proficient in: Python, C#, SQL, Godot
 - Skills: Programming, Problem Solving

+## Projects
+- Here is an example of a project I have worked on: a dinosaur themed rts game built in Godot. https://github.com/slowingwand28/Dinosaur-RTS

 ## Let's Connect!

 - Here is my LinkedIn profile: www.linkedin.com/in/xanderh